Southend Pier: Post-war

-Following World War II, the pier reopened for visitors and saw nearly 6 million visitors during 1949, exceeding pre-war levels.
+Following World War II, the pier reopened for visitors and saw nearly six million visitors during 1949, exceeding pre-war levels.
 The pier railway trains were replaced in 1949 with stock similar to those used on the London Underground and around 5 million passengers travelled on the railway in its first year after reopening.
 In the 1950s, more attractions on the pier opened including the Dolphin Café, Sun Deck Theatre, the Solarium Café and a Hall of Mirrors.
 In 1959, a fire destroyed the pavilion located at the shore end, trapping over 500 people on the other side of the fire who had to be rescued by boat.
 The pavilion was replaced by a ten-pin bowling alley in 1962 at a time when Southend was reaching its heyday.

 Decline

 The use of the pier slowly began to decline and with it the structure began to deteriorate.
-In 1971, after a child was injured on the pier, a survey was undertaken resulting in repairs and replacement to much of the pier railway throughout the decade.
-In 1972, the council was understood to be paying £370,000 over two years to ensure the pier remained appropriately maintained.
+In 1971, a child's injury prompted a survey, leading to repairs and replacement to much of the pier railway throughout the decade.
+In response, the council allocated £370,000 over two years, starting in 1972, to ensure the pier remained maintained.
 In 1976, a fire destroyed much of the 1908 pierhead.
-Early efforts to fight the fire were hampered by a limited supply of water, requiring additional water in the form of crop-spraying light aircraft.
+Firefighting efforts faced obstacles due to a limited water supply, requiring the deployment of crop-spraying light aircraft to provide additional water.
 The investigation into the cause was inconclusive, with the official reason recorded as unknown, although a discarded cigarette end was considered likely.
 In the early stages of the fire, many bystanders observed but did not call the fire brigade.
 Conditions for fighting the fire were unfavourable, with strong winds and a low tide.
-In November 1977, another fire badly damaged the bowling alley and in October the following year, the pier railway was deemed unsafe and had to be closed.
+A fire in November 1977 severely damaged the bowling alley and in October the following year, safety concerns led to the closure of the pier railway.
 By then, British holidaymakers were turning to package holidays abroad.